AdamBien/aws-cicd-website-cdk/README.md

 - Route53 hosted zone for your domain
 - A and AAAA alias records pointing to CloudFront

+**Manual steps required**:

+1. **Update nameservers**: Point your domain to AWS Route53 nameservers
+   - Find the nameservers in Route53 console for your hosted zone (4 NS records)
+   - Update nameserver settings in your external DNS provider (Hover, GoDaddy, etc.)
+   - DNS propagation may take up to 48 hours

-**Manual step required**: Add the ACM certificate validation CNAME record
+2. **Certificate validation**: Add the ACM validation CNAME record
    - The certificate validation CNAME is created in us-east-1 region
    - Find the validation record in AWS Certificate Manager console (us-east-1)
    - Add this CNAME record to your external DNS provider within 72 hours
    - Keep the record permanently for automatic certificate renewal

 ## Project Structure